LWS49/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

        1. Test case: `delete 1`<br>
           Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+       2. Test case: `delete 0`<br>
           Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       3. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+          Expected: Similar to previous.

+### Editing an entry

+1. Editing a person

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+       1. Test case: `edit 1 /email nussu@u.nus.edu`<br>
+          Expected: For first entry, email is updated to above.
+Timestamp in the status bar is updated.

+       2. Test case: `edit 1 /email nussu@u.nus.edu /number 9666 1666`<br>
+          Expected: For first entry, email and phone number is updated to above.
+Timestamp in the status bar is updated.

+       3. Test case: `edit 0 /email nussu@u.nus.edu /number 9666 1666`<br>
+          Expected: No entry is updated.
+Error details shown in the status message.
+Status bar remains the same.

+       4. Other incorrect delete commands to try: `edit 1 /email`, `edit 1 email nussu@u.nus,edu`, `edit x /email nussu@u.nus,edu`, `...` (where x is larger than the list size)<br>
           Expected: Similar to previous.

 1. _{ more test cases …​ }_